cout-DOMINIC/Submarine-Game/README.md

 </p>
 <br/>

-In the fifth semester of my bachelor studies at the Beuth University of Applied Sciences I developed this game in a four-member team.
+In the forth semester of my bachelor studies at the Beuth University of Applied Sciences a classmate and I developed our very first game in with the framework Qt and C++ called Submarine.
 We used Unity with C#.
-In addition to the implementation of various features, I supported the team as Scrum Master.
-The topic was "Little Rocket Man" and the game focusses to explore an open-world and to solve tricky puzzles.